statisfactions/ctv-power/ctv-power.md

 -   **Local Average Treatment Effect (LATE)**

-    -   [powerLATE](https://CRAN.R-Project.org/package=powerLATE) (An implementation of the generalized power analysis for the local average treatment effect (LATE).
+    -   [powerLATE](https://CRAN.R-Project.org/package=powerLATE) is an implementation of the generalized power analysis for the local average treatment effect (LATE).
 The method uses standardized effect sizes to place a conservative bound on the power under minimal assumptions.
 Package allows